Knowle West Media Centre (phase one)

 The We Can Make project, run by Knowle West Media Centre, is exploring an innovative way to use micro-sites on a low-density housing estate in south Bristol, to create affordable homes.
-It will allow local residents to address their own housing needs – such as to downsize, thus freeing-up existing properties for larger households who are in need of more space – therefore increasing the overall housing supply.
+This page covers phase one of the project.

-The aim is to support the community to deliver its own affordable housing and therefore address its affordable housing shortage problem.
-By testing a model and creating tools to support the community, Knowle West Media Centre will enable up to 350 sites to be transferred to the community so that new homes can be created.
+The aim of this project was to support the community to deliver its own affordable housing and address its affordable housing shortage problem.
+By testing a model and creating tools to support the community, Knowle West Media Centre is working to enable up to 350 sites to be transferred to the community so that new homes can be created.

 Improved understanding of which ideas have potential to create change.